Banno Marketing FAQ

 What is a segment?

-Simply put, a segment is a group of users.
-Banno Marketing allows you to attach segments to your digital banking campaigns in order to target specific users with your content based on NetTeller ID, username, or member number.
-When attached to a campaign, Banno Marketing will serve ads from that campaign to only users in the segment.
+Simply put, a segment is a group of end users.
+Banno Marketing lets you attach segments to your digital banking campaigns, so you can display content to specific end users based on NetTeller ID, username, or member number.
+When attached to a campaign, Banno Marketing will serve ads from that campaign to only end users in the segment.

 Can segments be added for digital banking and website campaigns?